-Bananatag’s new List Management feature is designed to help communicators like you segment and take control of your distribution lists without needing to rely on IT.
+Bananatag’s new Employee List Management feature is designed to help communicators like you segment and take control of your distribution lists without needing to rely on IT.

 We want to give you the power to easily create your own distribution lists (in minutes), based on any attributes that are stored within your company’s directory.

 We’ve also added the ability to send follow up emails to only the employees who didn’t open your original email.
 This helps ensure that everyone is on the same page while avoiding inbox clutter for employees who’ve already opened your emails.

 If you’d like to find out more about list segmentation best practices as well as how Bananatag has solved these struggles with our List Management features, sign up for our webinar below.